Of all the ways to promote a business locally, there’s no better way than with event marketing.

 With competitors looming both locally and online, it’s essential that you sell value so customers don’t rely completely on price to make their decision.

-A good event marketing strategy will instantly deliver your best prospects directly to you.
+A good event marketing strategy, using lead capture techniques, will instantly deliver your best prospects directly to you.

-Anyone who has taken the time to sign up or attend your event has some level of interest in purchasing your product.
+Anyone who takes time to sign up or attend your event has some level of interest in purchasing your product.
 The only job you have left is to convince them that the choice to work with your business is the right one.

 Now that you have their full attention, you can interact with them and easily move them towards making a buying decision.